COST GUIDE

 Containment and Cable Management

 Containment is one of the biggest cost drivers in commercial electrical work.
-Unlike domestic installations where cables are clipped or run in the building fabric, commercial work requires engineered containment routes that provide access, support, and fire protection.
+Unlike domestic installations, where cables are clipped or run in the building fabric, commercial work requires engineered containment routes that provide access, support and fire protection.

-Containment typically accounts for 25% to 40% of the total electrical installation cost in commercial buildings.
-Getting the containment design right at tender stage is critical — underestimating containment is one of the most common causes of losses on commercial electrical contracts.
+Fire barriers must be reinstated wherever containment passes through a compartment wall or floor.
+Containment typically accounts for 25% to 40% of the total electrical installation cost in commercial buildings, and underestimating it is one of the most common causes of losses on commercial electrical contracts.
+Measure every route before you price anything else.

 05 · Cost Guide

-Data, Fire Alarm, and Emergency Lighting
+Data, Fire Alarm and Emergency Lighting

-SystemIndicative cost
+SystemIndicative costScope

-Structured data cabling (Cat6A point)Includes patch-panel termination and testing.
+Structured data cabling (Cat 6A)£80–£150/pointIncludes patch-panel termination and testing.
 A typical desk needs 2 points.
-Fibre backbone between comms rooms: £500–£1,500 per link.£80–£150/point
+Fibre backbone between comms rooms adds £500–£1,500 per link.

-For a 500m² office, ancillary systems might add £8,000 to £15,000 to the base electrical installation cost.
-These systems require separate design, commissioning certificates, and ongoing maintenance contracts.
+For a 500m² office, ancillary systems typically add £8,000 to £15,000 to the base electrical installation cost.

 Price the job in minutes, not evenings